Most people think Russian is hard to learn.

 Almost everyone I meet either loves or hates Russia.

-People either seem to be fascinated by her, or they seem to be a little afraid of Russia.
+People either seem to be fascinated by the country, or they seem to be a afraid of Russia.

 A large factor in how well you can learn a foreign language is your intrinsic motivation.